pallavisurana1/TransTEx/README.md

 ### Reporting Issues

-If you encounter any bugs or issues while using `TransTEx`, please report them on the [Issues](https://github.com/DavuluriLab/TransTEx/issues) page of the GitHub repository.
+If you encounter any bugs or issues while using `TransTEx`, please report them on the [Issues](https://github.com/pallavisurana1/TransTEx/issues) page of the GitHub repository.
 We appreciate your contributions to improving `TransTEx`.

 ### Citation

-If you use `TransTEx` in your research, please cite our work: (Coming soon) If you are interested in all the results from this study - please visit our database website - https://bmi.cewit.stonybrook.edu/transtexdb/
+If you use `TransTEx` in your research, please cite our work: (Coming soon).

 ### Contact